conrad/Holograf/docs/DEPLOYMENT.md

-SuspiciousPi is built using gulp.
+Holograf is built using gulp.

 First, install dependencies